mslinn/midi_create/README.md

 # `Midi_create` [![Gem Version](https://badge.fury.io/rb/midi_create.svg)](https://badge.fury.io/rb/midi_create)

 Creates a format 1 (multitrack) MIDI file with one track, defaulting to 120 BPM.
+The generated MIDI file will contain 8 notes in the C major scale, starting at middle C.
 Pro Tools and Ableton Live will not import a MIDI file unless it contains at least one note.
-The MIDI file will contain 8 notes in the C major scale, starting at middle C.

 ## About Middle C

 In Pro Tools and Ableton, middle C is known as C3.
 [See a discussion about middle C](https://stackoverflow.com/a/69182634/553865), [and this article](https://studiocode.dev/resources/midi-middle-c/).